-We have a highly regarded anesthesiology training program, with 24 residents.
-In addition, we have an average of two fellows obtaining additional training in regional anesthesia.
+We have a highly regarded anesthesiology training program, with 27 residents.
+In addition, we have three fellows obtaining additional training in regional anesthesia.

 Chronic Benign Pain Management:

 Chronic benign pain is optimally managed via a multi-disciplinary approach.
-The Anesthesiology Pain Service at Virginia Mason sees a large number of patients with chronic benign pain referred for consultation as well as diagnostic or therapeutic nerve blocks.
+The Interventional Pain Clinic at Virginia Mason sees a large number of patients with chronic benign pain referred for consultation as well as diagnostic or therapeutic nerve blocks.

 The vast array of psychological, social and occupational issues that patients present requires a multi-specialty approach.
-When appropriate, the Anesthesiology Pain Service works in conjunction with Physical Medicine and Rehabilitation and Psychology in the management of chronic benign pain.
+When appropriate, the Interventional Pain Clinic works in conjunction with Physical Medicine and Rehabilitation and Psychology in the management of chronic benign pain.
 A highly developed group of physicians see these patients on a daily basis.

-The Anesthesiology Pain Medicine Fellow rotates for a month with this group, learning the practice and business of chronic pain management from the perspective not typically available in anesthesiology training programs.
+The Pain Medicine Fellow rotates with Physical Medicine and Rehabilitation, learning the practice and business of chronic pain management from the perspective not typically available in anesthesiology training programs.

 Cancer Pain Management:

-Virginia Mason operates a cancer center, and our liaison with the medical and radiation oncologists, as well as the palliative care team, provides a steady flow of patients with advanced cancer pain.
+Virginia Mason operates a cancer center, and our relationship with the medical and radiation oncologists, as well as the palliative care team, provides a steady flow of patients with advanced cancer pain.
 Most of these patients are candidates for neurolytic blocks or implanted devices to deliver neuraxial pain medication.

 The Pain Medicine Fellows also have rotations in Diagnostic Radiology, Palliative Care and Psychiatry at Virginia Mason.
 In addition to pain management experience at Virginia Mason, fellows will spend one month at the University of Washington in the Headache Clinic.
-Several elective rotations to local institutions may be pursued, depending upon the fellow's individual interests.
+Several elective rotations to local institutions may also be pursued, depending upon the fellow's individual interests.
 These include pediatric pain management at Seattle Children's, and other opportunities.

-An optional month of research is available for the fellow who is interested in planning a research project.
+An optional research elective is available for the fellow who is interested in planning a research project.
 We also encourage participation in quality improvement, with opportunities to work at different levels within the Virginia Mason Production System (VMPS).